Auburn Bulletin 2024-2025

 • MAXUITENKO, YULIA Y., Associate Research Professor

-• MOORE, TIMOTHY M., Walker Professor and Interim Dean
+• MOORE, TIMOTHY M., Walker Professor and Associate Dean

 • PANIZZI, PETER R., Professor